eiriki/Erdos_network/README.md

 # Erdos_network
 A solution to the 2014 ICM problem as part of an in-class assignment.
-Solved with Quan Pham and Xinhao Ma For the instructions, see ICM 2014 PDF in the main repository
+Solved with Quan Pham and Xinhao Ma.

+For the instructions, see ICM 2014 PDF in the main repository
 ### Output
 * Erdos Network Presentation.pdf